tom-keeble/tom-keeble/README.md

 <br><br>

 - 🔭 I’m currently working as a Research Fellow in the Forest Hydrology Research group at the Univesity of Melbourne.
-The focus of my current work spans a collection of projects developing biophysical models for hydrology, geomorphology and wildfire risk in forested landscapes.
+The focus of my work spans a collection of projects developing biophysical models for hydrology, geomorphology and wildfire risk in forested landscapes.
 - 💬 If you're interested in my credentials and professional history they can be found [here](https://tom-keeble.github.io/CV/).
 <!--
 **tom-keeble/tom-keeble** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.